Skip to Content

 Perennials can be cut back almost to the ground level in most cases without hurting them at all.

-This hydrangea can be cut all the way down, and will flower beautifully this summer.
-I will just cut it down leaving a bit of the crown close to the ground.
+This hydrangea can be heavily pruned, and will flower beautifully this summer.
+I cut off the oldest canes to keep the size manageable.

 This will make clearing out the pine needles that have accumulated an easy task too!
 I can’t wait for those blooms to grow in a few months!